Be sure to also read the special Red Tide Bulletin: Spring 2020

 Santa Monica Pier shore station is supported by SCCOOS PI Rebecca Shipe at UCLA.

-Water samples were collected 4 times at Newport Pier in December.
+Water samples were collected 4 times at Newport Beach Pier in December.
 Pseudo-nitzschia "delicatissima" was detected only on Dec 14 below bloom levels.
 Pseudo-nitzschia "seriata" was detected twice on Dec 7 and Dec 21 below bloom levels.
-Alexandrium spp. was not detected and domoic acid results are not yet available.
+Alexandrium spp. were not detected and domoic acid results are not yet available.